BrobstonCreations/delta-tango/docs/PRINT_ASSEMBLY.md

 - Align the electronics enclosure lid onto the top of the enclosure.
 - Install the four M3x0.5 machine screws.
 Take care to be sure that the wires are clamped tight enough to not move in or out.
 - Slide the DS18B20 Temperature Sensor Probe ends through the probe mounts; do this for both probes.
 - Install the set screw in the probe mount; this shouldn't need to be more than hand-tight.
-The goal here is to keep the probe in the mount; the probe should be a friction fit in the mount.
+The goal here is to keep the probe in the mount.